vacant-observer/AI-ML-MiniProjects/README.md

 ### [Project 1: Gymnasium Environment Explorer](./gymnasium-environment-explorer)
 - A GUI application for exploring and interacting with Gymnasium (formerly OpenAI Gym) environments
 - Technologies used: Python, Tkinter, Gymnasium
+- Features:
+  - Real-time search functionality for Gymnasium environments
+  - Detailed display of environment specifications, including action space, observation space, and reward range
+  - Interactive and responsive GUI
+- Learned about:
+  - Reinforcement learning environments and their structure
-- Learned about reinforcement learning environments, GUI development with Tkinter, and working with the Gymnasium library
+  - GUI development with Tkinter
+  - Working with the Gymnasium library
+  - Handling complex data structures in Python

 ### [Project 2: Name of Second Project] (Coming Soon)
 - Brief description of what this project will demonstrate